Bastwach History, Family Crest & Coats of Arms

-Important Dates for the Bastwach family
+Early History of the Bastwach family

 This web page shows only a small excerpt of our Bastwach research.
 Another 85 words (6 lines of text) covering the years 1593, 1654, 1614, 1623, 1773 and 1846 are included under the topic Early Bastwach History in all our PDF Extended History products and printed products wherever possible.